 Please follow these simple guidelines to help keep yourself and the person that you are helping safe:

 - Ensure you keep yourself up to date and follow the current advice www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public.

 - If you have a high temperature or a new continuous cough, or if anyone you live with has these symptoms then stay at home.

-- If you and the people you live with are well, then you may wish to assist neighbours who are self-isolating.
+- If you and the people you live with are well, then you may wish to assist neighbours who are having to self-isolate.

 - Do not enter the house if someone is self-isolating.
-Even if you are only trying to help, to do so will potentially put them at risk of becoming infected.
+Even if you are only trying to help, to do so will potentially put you at risk of becoming infected.

 - If you are asked to collect shopping then it is best if you just buy the essentials, so you are only dealing with a small amount of money.

 - If you are dropping off shopping or medication then you can knock on the door and leave it on the doorstep.
 If this is not possible then keep at least two metres (three steps) away from each other.